ivlovric/HFP/README.md

     	IP filter address from HEP SRC or DST chunks.
 Option can use multiple IP as comma sepeated values.
 Default is no filter without processing HEP acting as high performance HEP proxy
   -ipfa string
     	IP filter Action.
-Options are pass or reject (default "pass")
+Options are pass or reject (default "pass") -d string
+    	Debug options are off or on (default "off")
 ```

 ### Build